rakanbakir/XTREME-IPTV-PLAYER/README.md

 - **External Player Support:** Play channels using VLC.
 - **Xtream Codes API:** Log in with Xtream credentials and dynamically load content.
 - **Series Navigation:** Access series categories and specific episodes.
+- **Resume Playback:** Automatically resume movies and series from where you left off.
+- **Performance Improvements:** Optimized loading times and improved error handling.
 - **Error Handling:** Graceful handling of loading issues.
 - **Recommended Player:** For optimal performance, use VLC media player.
 Download it at: https://www.videolan.org/vlc/
 - **Recommended Player:** For optimal performance, use SMPlayer player.
 Download it at: https://www.smplayer.info